Have you noticed that your airplane cabin windows have a small hole towards the bottom of the window panes?

 A pressurized airplane enables you to breathe and stay in a comfortable temperature setting when flying.

-To install windows in a pressurized airplane the windows need to be strong.
+In order to install windows in a pressurized airplane, the windows need to be strong.

 Airplane cabin windows consist of three layers of the window, designed to equalize the low outside pressure of the airplane with the high inside cabin pressure of the airplane.